go-dh/translation-toolkit/01conferences.md

 ## Helping everyone understand your work better

-**Share in advance.** Where and when possible, long and short papers in any language should be shared in advance of the conference presentation.
+**Share in advance.** Where and whenever possible, long and short papers in any language should be shared in advance of the conference presentation.
 Even with little anticipation, this will help attendants whose reading skills of a language are stronger than their listening and speaking ones.
 Additionally, advance sharing is likely to increase exchanges and comments at the end of a presentation.
 This would need a little bit of coordination from the Program Committee or, more informally, with a particular session’s chair.

 - **Create multilingual handouts and slides.** Presenters may opt to craft multilingual slides or handouts in different languages to aid attendants whose reading skills of a language are stronger than their listening ones.
 - **Multilingual posters.** Presenters are also encouraged to craft multilingual posters or handouts in various languages.
 This might also help highlight the worldwide uses and impact of their work.

+## What you can do as part of the audience

 **Don't leave the room!** We should strive to ensure that a particular language choice is not the reason why attendants lose interest in a given presenter’s work.
 There is surely someone who can help you follow the talk!
 Speakers may request aid translating questions and comments from the audience and whispering during their talks.

+We all understand that being around a language you don't understand can be unnerving.
+We see this as a feature, not a flaw.
+With a little patience we train ourselves to be patient and open to that strange other that you cannot assimilate, and if all goes well, we learn how to live and work with each other beyond the lingua franca.

 ##The crucial role of a session's chair